 iPhone app in progress by Chris.
 This app concept is based on a well-tried stripe layout that serves as a good base for showcasing information via small graphs.
 A huge type and bright colors immediately set apart essential points.

 Life minimal app by Budi Tanrim is a fresh take on a minimal approach.
 The designer employs soft one-color backgrounds in cooperation with flat graphics and neat charts to craft an elegant design.

 iOS app by Vidas Bučinskas has a simple and intelligible UI.
-It features relatively huge line graph that immediately focuses attention on relationships between the data.
+It features a relatively huge line graph that immediately focuses attention on relationships between the data.

-Compelling pie and bar charts as well as polished line graphs are widely-used visual mediums in various mobile apps that intend to demonstrate data in a convenient and unobtrusive manner.
+Compelling pie and bar charts, as well as polished line graphs, are widely-used visual mediums in various mobile apps that intend to demonstrate data in a convenient and unobtrusive manner.
 Being quite compact, visually-pleasing and eye-catching, they are able to effectively and succinctly display necessary information.